pleabargain/Simple-Python-Chatbot/README.md

 # Done
-* convert UI from tk to pysimple GUI
+* convert UI from tk to pysimple GUI: Thanks Horst!
-* response intent is included in the chat UI
+* response intent is included in the chat UI: Thanks Horst!
-* get logging to work
+* get logging to work: Thanks Horst!
   * Generates a log file with time stamp
   * I need to see how the chat brain is parsing input.
   * I don't see any evidence in the code for recording what the users type
-* bind return key in UI to send user input
+* bind return key in UI to send user input: Thanks Horst!

 Creating a simple Python chatbot using natural language processing and deep learning.